hemali-dodia/hemali-dodia/README.md

-- 👋 Hi, I’m @hemali-dodia
+- 👋 Hi, I’m @hemali-dodia, Software Developer by profession.
 - 👀 I’m interested in Python, Automation, and new opportunities
 - 🌱 I’m currently learning PHP
   📫 How to reach me 8779312096